How To Order FAQ

 Step 4: Length

 Length is a highly personal choice.
 The suggested lengths here are *MY* personal preference, so please only use them as a guide.
 We always suggest that you measure what is comfortable for YOU using either another sling, or a piece of rope to get an idea.
-If you want the sling to be adjustable, these suggestions would be used for the midpoint of the adjustment.

 For Hunting Rifles : ~36″, we always suggest adjustable length slings for hunting rifles.
 If you plan on using the sling to brace for shots, ~45″ tends to work a bit better.